eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

   procname <handle> <channel#> <text>

   Description: when a user says something on the botnet, it invokes this binding.
 Flags are ignored; handle could be a user on this bot ("DronePup") or on another bot ("Eden\@Wilde") and therefore you can't rely on a local user record.
 The mask is checked against the entire line of text and supports wildcards.
+Eggdrop passes the partyline channel number the user spoke on to the proc in "channel#".

   NOTE: If a BOT says something on the botnet, the BCST bind is invoked instead.